SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/rabbitmq.md

 3. Configuring a Collector.
 To add an Installed collector, perform the steps as defined on the page[ Configure an Installed Collector.](/docs/send-data/Installed-Collectors)

-4. Configuring a Source

-**To add a Local File Source source for RabbitMQ, do the following**
+4. Configuring a Source.
+To add a Local File Source source for RabbitMQ, do the following

 To collect logs directly from your RabbitMQ machine, use an Installed Collector and a Local File Source.